I first visited Turin, Italy in 2005, and ever since then it’s had a special place in my heart.

 Although it’s possible to visit Venaria Reale, with its two palaces – Reggio di Venaria and Castello de la Mandria – by public transportation, this is one Turin day trip that is a lot easier with a private vehicle.
 Venaria Reale is about eight kilometers northwest of central Turin.
 You can drive there in about fifteen minutes, but it takes more than an hour on public transportation (and then it’s a long walk from the bus stop to the park entrance).
 In the center of Venaria, Reggia di Venaria Reale is another Renaissace palace built for the Savoy family.
 It has an opulent interior and a recently reconstructed Italian garden.
 At the edge of town, La Mandria Regional Park is another former Savoy hunting ground, and is now the second-largest enclosed park in Europe.
 You can rent a bicycle at the entrance, then cycle around the park’s red brick castle, across the Ceronda River and around the park’s numerous lakes.
 Keep your eyes peeled for wild boars – they will do anything to protect their little ones!

-Where to Stay in Turin, Italy
+The Best Hotels in Turin, Italy

 Hotel Roma, Turin